hathaway3/toolshed/doc/ToolShed.md

     DECB list -t hd.img,NEW.BAS:3+1348276

 The number after the plus is the offset.
 It can be expressed in decimal or hexadecimal form.
 Prepend the number with '0x' to use hexadecimal.

 ---

-<h2 id="rma">rma, rlink and rdump</h2>

-If you have used the software tools from the OS-9 Development System sold by Radio Shack for the Color Computer, then you will be right at home with rma, rlink and rdump.
-These tools behave exactly the same and have identical function to their Color Computer counterparts.

-### Roles and Responsibilities

-The function of each of these tools can be summed as follows: rma assembles source code into intermediate object code files called ROFs, and rlink assembles one or more ROFs into a binary executable file.

-Let's look at a hypothetical program called doesitall.
-This program is a whiz-bang text processor written in 6809 assembly language and is composed of three files: main.a, sub.a and io.a.
-On top of that, the program uses routines from the alib assembly routine library (available from the NitrOS-9 Project).
-Here's how you would assemble a working executable from these files:

-    rma main.a -o=main.r
-    rma sub.a -o=sub.r
-    rma io.a -o=io.r
-    rlink main.r sub.r io.r -l=alib.l

----